banana-framework-lab/catalogShowServer/README.md

 ## 🖥️ Usage

++ Windows
+  + Copy the build folder in the directory to the folder you need to map
+  + config.toml file is used to set the type of exposed file and network port
+    + The ableFileType field is used to configure the file type
+    + The web-port field is used to configure the network port
+  + login.json file is used to configure the login account password ( Strictly follow the json format )
++ Linux
+  + The system itself needs to install ffmpeg ( If not, the cover map will be missing )
   + Copy the build folder in the directory to the folder you need to map
   + config.toml file is used to set the type of exposed file and network port
     + The ableFileType field is used to configure the file type
     + The web-port field is used to configure the network port
   + login.json file is used to configure the login account password ( Strictly follow the json format )

 ## 🙋 Support